yash-tatvic/amplitude-dev-center/docs/data/destination-event-streaming-overview.md

 2. **RefaceAI:** Utilized Amplitude's Kinesis Data Stream integration for real-time event piping from mobile clients to back-end services.
 This avoided the complexity of building and maintaining a custom pipeline.
 3. **Invoice Simple:** Leveraged Event Streaming for a robust engagement campaign, customizing messaging based on a series of events to enhance engagement effectiveness.

-### What is the IP range of your service?
+### What's the IP range of your service?
-Our service operates within the IP range:
+The IP addresses based on whether you're using EU or US Amplitude data centers.
 - Amplitude US IP address:
     - 52.33.3.219
     - 35.162.216.242